 How to Import a Module into Every Session

-Import-Module command imports modules into your current Windows
+Import-Module command imports modules into your current PowerShell

-To import a module into every PowerShell session that you
+session.
+To import a module into every PowerShell session that you start, add

 For more information about profiles, see about_Profiles.